International Jaycee Junior Golf Tournament: Evolving format

 The format of the International Jaycee evolved over time.
-From 1946-1951, 36-hole medal play determined the “cut” for those players moving on to compete for the title under match play competition.
+From 1946 to 1951, 36-hole medal play determined the “cut” for those players moving on to compete for the title under match play competition.
 Beginning in 1952, match play was eliminated and 72-hole medal play was instituted.
 A Class B Championship was established for players who did not make the 36-hole cut of the lowest 100 scores.
 States competed for team titles and a Junior Chamber International match was staged between the top entries of each of the countries entered.
 Participants qualified for the International Jaycee first though local and then state Jaycee competitions.
 The top four (some years five) players from each state competition were eligible to play at the International Jaycee Junior Golf Tournament with expenses paid by grants and sponsors.

 The golfing talents of the International Jaycee competitors were among the best in the world with many players eventually turning professional.
 Among winners of the tournament, four players were elected to the World Golf Hall of Fame: Gene Littler, Jack Nicklaus, Raymond Floyd and Ben Crenshaw.